gofractally/psibase/doc/psidk/src/psibase/README.md

 - A set of system contracts suitable for development
 - A set of web-based user interfaces suitable for development

+`psibase boot` creates system accounts with no authentication, making it easy to manage them.
+If you intend to make the chain public, use boot's `-k` or `--key` option to set the public key for those accounts.

 You may now interact with the chain using:

 - The web UI at [http://psibase.127.0.0.1.sslip.io:8080/](http://psibase.127.0.0.1.sslip.io:8080/)